gutbug/SecPrin-obfuscation-research-project/index.md

 **Command/Script Obfuscation ([T1027.010](https://attack.mitre.org/techniques/T1027/010/))**

 This method is concerned with making command lines within a payload confusing to analyse and detect, whilst retaining its intended function.
-This is achieved through the addition of strategically placed characters, complex directory redirections, and encoding of strings through means like base64, similar to what is explored below.
+This is achieved through the addition of strategically placed characters, complex directory redirections, and encoding of strings through means like base64 which is a method seen in many attack examples on the [MITRE ATT&CK](https://attack.mitre.org/techniques/T1027/010/) page.